pingforhelp/BCA/docs/computer-sci/c/u-4c.md

   (iv) Return value goes back to main function
   (v) Program Continues

-## Return Statement
+Return Statement
--> (i) Sends a value back to the calling function
+1. Sends a value back to the calling function
--> (ii) Ends function execution (a function)
+2. Ends function execution (a function)

-## IMPORTANT RULES
+> [!IMPORTANT]
--> used only in NON-void functions
+> Used only in NON-void functions.
--> only one value can be returned
+> only one value can be returned
--> code after `return` is not executed
+> code after `return` is not executed.

-## Nesting of functions
+# Nesting of functions
-When one function calls another function, functions - allows calling, not defining inside another function.
+When one function calls another function, functions - allows calling, not defining inside another function C program.
-# C program
 ```c
 #include <stdio.h>